Hurray! You just found “The Park Lady!”

 Get Guides for Family Trips or Finding Parks with Restrooms

 Then came the e-books!
 As part of this awesome decade of blogging, I actually went through the process of becoming a Certified Interpretive Guide (CIG) through the National Association for Interpretation.
 It’s basically the same training park rangers and interpretive specialists get for providing public programs in parks.
 I just apply my training to make this blog and my e-books not only helpful, but fun!

-I co-wrote a super fun photo-filled 91-page full-color e-book (PDF) you can download for $9.99 about taking a First Time Family Trip to Yellowstone and Grand Tetons.
-You can see what a difference it made for families exploring these National Parks for the first time with their families by clicking over to my NaturePlayTrips.com blog.
+I co-wrote a super fun photo-filled 91-page full-color e-book (PDF) you can buy and download about taking a First Time Family Trip to Yellowstone and Grand Tetons.
+You can see what a difference it can make if you are exploring these National Parks for the first time with your family by clicking over to the book page on my NaturePlayTrips.com blog.

 Or you can subscribe to what I call my “weekly love letter” which is actually a weekly email of play trips and park tips for Orange County, California.
 It’s not just a boring feed of my blog posts.
 Remember?
 I’m a writer!
 So it’s more of a weekly magazine.
 You can count on it to come on Thursday evenings so you can plan your weekend.
 This is the FREE 16 page e-book download you get when you subscribe to my weekly email.

-FunOrangeCountyParks.com is a free community resource, but it’s also become a community of local outdoor explorers who “hang out” together weekdays on my Fun Orange County Parks page and enjoy conversations back and forth with me by hitting “REPLY” on my weekly Play Trips emails.
+FunOrangeCountyParks.com is a FREE community resource, but it’s also become a community of local outdoor explorers who “hang out” together weekdays on my Fun Orange County Parks page on Facebook and enjoy conversations back and forth with me by hitting “REPLY” on my weekly Play Trips emails.

 Go ahead and take your weekends off to play!